sam5683/sam5683/README.md

 # Hi, I'm Sam

-I enjoy tuying new ideas that would help me and other's to become better version of ourself.
+I enjoy trying new ideas that would help me and other's to become better version of ourself.
 ---

 ##  Current Projects